Reasoning While Asking: Transforming Reasoning Large Language Models from Passive Solvers to Proactive Inquirers: Simulated Experiments

 \paragraph{Multi-turn LLM.} This group evaluates general conversational and interactive strategies on the non-reasoning LLM. \begin{itemize}[label=\textbullet, topsep=1pt, itemsep=1pt, left=1pt] \item \textbf{Instruction-Tuned LLM}~\cite{DBLP:journals/corr/abs-2409-12122}.
 We use \texttt{Qwen2.5-Math-7B-Instruct} as a general-purpose multi-turn model without explicit reasoning or interaction enhancement. \item \textbf{Proactive Prompt}.
 Built upon the Instruction-Tuned LLM, this baseline introduces explicit clarification instructions (see Appendix~\ref{app:prompt_template}) to encourage proactive questioning. \item \textbf{STaR-GATE}~\cite{DBLP:journals/corr/abs-2403-19154}.
 An interactive method that trains LLMs to clarify when encountering ambiguity. \item \textbf{CollabLLM}~\cite{collabllm2025}.
 A collaborative framework that models long-term conversational contribution using multi-turn-aware RL. \end{itemize}

 \paragraph{PIR LLM.} This group isolates the contributions of each component in our framework. \begin{itemize}[label=\textbullet, topsep=1pt, itemsep=1pt, left=1pt] \item \textbf{Base Reasoning LLM}~\cite{guo2025deepseek}.
 We adopt \texttt{DeepSeek-R1-Distill-Qwen-7B} as the base reasoning model, evaluated in its zero-shot setting without explicit interactive tuning. \item \textbf{Active SFT}.
 The Base Reasoning LLM is further trained on our SFT dataset, enabling self-play and interactive completion. \item \textbf{US-GRPO}.
 The Active SFT model is subsequently optimized via US-GRPO with a dynamic user simulator.
-We additionally employ Dual-Active Preference Optimization~\cite{yu2025dapo} to accelerate convergence and better align reasoning trajectories with user intent. \end{itemize}
+We additionally employ Decoupled Clip and Dynamic sAmpling Policy Optimization (DAPO)~\cite{yu2025dapo} to accelerate convergence and better align reasoning trajectories with user intent. \end{itemize}